paleo-data/paleo-data.github.io/README.md

 {% include resource_card filename='pearson-2022.yml' %}
 ```

-## External resources
+## How to create and reference external resources

-Information from external resources, like websites or publications, can also be included on the site.
+Information from external resources, like publications or websites, can also be included on the site.
 Resources are defined as YAML files in the `_data/resources` directory.
 Two templates for defining resources are available in the `templates/data` folder:

 - `data-file-zenodo.yml` can be used for resources published on Zenodo.
 It includes only the metadata fields needed to identify and annotate a resource.
 Additional metadata is pulled from Zenodo when the site is built.
 - `data-file-manual.yml` is intended for non-Zenodo resources (like websites) and includes the metadata fields needed to construct a complete reference.

 Both files include the topics field, which can be used to tag the resources in the same way that internal pages are tagged.

-## Building the site
+## How to build the site

 It can be useful to build the site locally before submitting a pull request or committing changes to the main repository.
 The build process uses a combination of Python and Ruby to index the site, update metadata for external resources, and build the HTML pages from the Markdown files.

 Note that files created during the build process are not committed to GitHub.
 The build process runs automatically through a GitHub Action when changes are pushed to the repository.

-### Initial setup
+### Do initial setup

 Building the site locally requires that the following three applications are installed: